Brett-Kennedy/DataConsistencyChecker/README.md

 dc.display_detailed_results()
 ```

 It is necessary to first instantiate a DataConsistencyChecker object, call init_data() with a pandas dataframe, and call check_data_quality().
-After this is complete, there are a number of APIs available to examine the results and assess the findings, including APIs to summarize the patterns and exceptions by row, column, and test, to describe the most-flagged rows, and get the total score per row.
+After this is complete, there are a number of additional APIs available to examine the results and assess the findings, including APIs to summarize the patterns and exceptions by row, column, and test, to describe the most-flagged rows, and get the total score per row.
 In this example, display_detailed_results() is called, which displays each pattern and each exception found in detail, including examples of values for the relevant columns flagged and not flagged, and plots where appropriate.

 ## API Documentation
 For detailed description of the API, refer to the Read the Docs page: https://dataconsistencychecker.readthedocs.io/en/latest/

 ## Examples
 In this section we provide some examples of patterns identified in datasets available on OpenML.
-See the example notebooks as well for examples of working with datasets from OpenML and the toy sets provided with sklearn.
+See the example notebooks as well for examples of working with datasets from OpenML and the toy datasets provided with sklearn.

 ### Housing
 In the sklearn housing dataset, the tool identified that AveRooms and AveOccup are consistently above 1.0, with 2 and 3 exceptions respectively.
 It also flags population values of 3, 6, and 8, and AveOccup values in the hundreds or thousands.

 Note: in most cases, other patterns were also identified, which may or may not be interesting.
-There may be some step involved with examining the patterns to identify the relevant ones, but this is typically quite quick and worthwhile identify the interesting patterns.
+There may be a step involved with examining the patterns to identify the relevant ones, but this is typically quite quick and worthwhile to identify the interesting patterns.
 APIs are provided to assist with processessing patterns where many are discovered.

 ## Performance
 The tool typically runs in under a minute for small files, and under 30 minutes even for very large files, with hundreds of thousands of rows and/or hundreds of columns.
 However, it is often useful to specify to execute the tool quicker, especially if calling it frequently, or with many datasets.
 Several techniques to speed the execution are listed here:

 - Exclude some tests.
 Some may be of less interest to your project or may be slower to execute.